 How to dress a newborn in the summertime

 Style wise, you’re on your own there, mama.
 But safety wise, there are a few things to consider because we know keeping baby cool in the summer is a priority if you live in super hot weather.

 When dressing your newborn baby during the summer months…

-- You want breathable loose materials.
+- Buy breathable loose materials.
 If the materials aren’t that loose, they need to be extremely breathable.
 Of course, if you’re in the north this isn’t as important, but for certain hot climates, it’s a must.

 - Your baby doesn’t need to be covered from head to toe, but be mindful of sun exposure.
-Vitamin D is great, even for newborns, but you want to avoid sunburns, of course.
+Vitamin D is great, even for newborns, but you want to avoid sunburns, obviously.

 - Bring layering blankets.
 If you dress baby for a hot day then it gets more chilly at night, you can always wrap baby up in a breathable muslin.